supervisorwp/supervisor/readme.txt

 If you are a developer and want to contribute by writing new features, enhancements, bug fixes, or tests, please send your Pull Requests to our [GitHub repository](https://github.com/supervisorwp/supervisor).

 == Changelog ==

+= [1.2.0] - 2023-03-01 =
+* Added: Ability to manage WordPress auto updates policy.
+* Added: Implemented some filters so developers can customize the plugin data.
+* Added: Cleans up the plugin transients after WP core or plugin updates.
+* Changed: Minor improvements to the UI.

 = [1.1.0] - 2023-02-22 =
 * Implemented a check to confirm if the server softwares are updated.